vleplat/IRON_FI/README.md

 ---

-## MNIST softmax regression benchmark (IRON-FI vs NAG-GS vs AdamW)
+## MNIST softmax regression benchmark

+This benchmark compares IRON-FI with NAG-GS and AdamW on softmax regression for MNIST.
+The purpose is not to claim state-of-the-art MNIST performance, but to compare stability, accuracy, and computational cost in a standard supervised-learning setting.

-MNIST is downloaded and cached under `data/mnist/` by the loader.
+MNIST is downloaded and cached under `data/mnist/` by the dataset loader.

 ### MNIST download (first run)